Menditect/documentation/additional/01-howtos/import-plugin.md

 After you have downloaded the MTA Plugin, open the App Settings window in the Mendix modeler and navigate to the Runtime tab.
 On the "After startup" setting, click on 'Show' if there is an After startup microflow already selected.
 Make sure to include the "At_Startup_Setup_Connection" microflow in the MtaPluginModule.

-If there is no existing After startup microflow, just select the "At_Startup_Setup_Connection" in the popup window.
+If there is no existing After startup microflow, just select the "ASU_Setup_Connection_MTA" in the popup window.

 ### Configuring Connection user in MTA